EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 ### Metadata format

-Metadata for resources in your dataset are added via forms in the EIDF Data Catalogue.
+Metadata for resources in your dataset are added directlly through the EIDF Data Catalogue.

 Make sure you're logged in to the [EIDF Data Catalogue](https://catalogue.eidf.ac.uk).
 Open the page of your dataset and click on "Manage" at the top right.
 Open the "Resources"  tab and press the button "+ Add new resource".
 Now you can fill in the form and describe your data as you wish.
 Some entries that are required and these are marked with a red \* in the EIDF data catalogue:
 * **Name**: a descriptive name for your dataset.